poloarol/pathway-finder/README.md

 For now all the program only supports request over the E-UTILS web interface of blast.
 The programs bottleneck is the online blast.
 With an API key, 10 request can be done before pausing the script for 3 seconds, but when lacking it only 3 request can be done.

-A local version is under developement which would reduce this bottleneck and therefore increase the speed of the program, but will require about 120GB of available space on the workstation.